Why Commercial Rent Reform?

 Standardized Leases

 Simplified leases for easier to understand agreements.
-Less time spent on leasing documents means more time to grow Ontario’s economy.
+Less time spent on leasing documents means more time for a business to grow and thrive.

 Commercial Tenant-Landlord Dispute Resolution